MichaelrMentele/airports_api/README.md

 # Future Work: Geospatial SQL Objects

 It'd be faster and slightly more accurate to use a geospatial object like that is supported by the PostGIS extension to Postgres.
 It is optimized to compute geodesics and work with geospatial data.

+# Install/Use
+You need a ruby runtime and postgres installed.
+Run the below from the console in the project directory:
+`bundle install`
+`rake db:migrate`
+`psql -d airports_development`
+`CREATE EXTENSION cube;`
+`CREATE EXTENSION earthdistance;`

+You can then spin up the app with:
+`rails s`

+Run `rake routes` for a list of routes.
+There is only one endpoint as documented above.
+Enter this endpoint with the parameters you are interested in testing in your browser and you should airports returned as JSON objects.